 The Welcome Home Project contains compelling stories of 20 formally incarcerated individuals who turned their lives around after many years in jails and prisons.
 The intention of the project was to challenge the dominant narrative about criminality and bring to light the humanity of people who have spent time behind bars.

 I continue to be appalled at the collateral damage of our criminal injustice system.
 I find hope working in partnership with the Ella Baker Center for Human Rights through the First Unitarian Church of Oakland and with the Interfaith Coalition for Justice in our Jails.

-When not working, writing, or being with friends or family, she can often be found in her garden – moving things around in a never-ending quest for beauty and completion.
-She regularly hikes at Pt.
-Reyes where she goes to rediscover and enrich her soul.
-She occasionally indulges her creative spirit by writing and performing solo theater pieces.
-The most recent being When Women Die, They Call Out for Their Mothers: an hour long piece on the death of her parents, and Menopause Blues.
-This is her first book.
+When not working, writing, or being with friends or family, I can be found in my garden – moving things around in a never-ending quest for beauty and completion.
+I love hiking and kayaking at Pt.
+Reyes where I go to enrich my soul.
+The creative spirit occasionally calls me to perform solo theater pieces.
+If you are interested, here is one from my 70th Birthday: https://vimeo.com/286243529.
+Enjoy!